 - Distributing information (newspapers, flyers).

-The manner in which the help desk programme is implemented ensures that there is community ownership of and involvement in the project.
+The manner in which the help desk program is implemented ensures that there is community ownership of and involvement in the project.
 For example, volunteers from the local communities are recruited, trained and employed to help staff the help desks.

-The current help desk programme is built onto the success of the help desk in De Doorns in 2009-2010.
-Following the mass displacement of roughly 3,000 Zimbabweans in De Doorns in mid-November 2009, PASSOP set up a help desk there to assist the displaced, as well as local South Africans, by providing paralegal advice on a wide-ranging number of labour complaints and documentation issues.
+The current help desk program is built onto the success of the help desk in De Doorns in 2009-2010.
+Following the mass displacement of roughly 3,000 Zimbabweans in De Doorns in mid-November 2009, PASSOP set up a help desk there to assist the displaced, as well as local South Africans, by providing paralegal advice on a wide-ranging number of labor complaints and documentation issues.
 Throughout the five-month lifetime of the project, close to 2,000 people were assisted.

 Although the help desks in the township are not running anymore, people can still approach the PASSOP office for support.